 It is a set of values and skills that promote personal integrity and good practice in teaching, learning and assessment.
 Simply, student ideas should be their own.
 Students are allowed and encouraged to use somebody else's words and/or ideas as well, but they should always be properly acknowledged.
+Students are also allowed to use A.I. as reference, but should also acknowledge the use of it in bibliography.
 If not done so it creates academic dishonesty, malpractice, or simply cheating.